 Drinks with more than 8g per 100 ml will be taxed at 24.39c per litre.
 (30c Inc VAT)

-Example – a 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.
+- A 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.

 Coca Cola are introducing smaller sizes of their higher sugar “Classic” version – they will be introducing a new 250ml slimline can and a 375ml bottle instead of the 500ml.